 What are some of the most common tumour markers?

 There are many kinds of tumour markers.
-Here are few of the most common:
+Here are a few of the most common.

 - CA 125.
 CA stands for cancer antigen.
-This marker may be found in ovarian and endometrial cancers.
+This marker may be found in ovarian cancer.
 It is used mainly to see if cancer treatment is working or to see if cancer has come back.

 - PSA (prostate-specific antigen).
 This marker may increase in prostate cancer.
 It decreases after successful treatment.
 It also may be used as a screening test for prostate cancer.